International Conference, 1 – 3 November 2010, CEE, Ahmedabad, India

 Erna Witoelar

-Erna Witoelar was appointed as UN Special Ambassador for MDGs in the Asia Pacific region in October 2003.
-She was formerly the minister of human settlements and regional development (1999-2001) and a former member of the National Assembly of Indonesia.
+Erna Witoelar was appointed as UN Special Ambassador for MDGs in Asia & the Pacific in October 2003.
+She is the former minister of human settlements and regional development (1999-2001) and a former member of the National Assembly of Indonesia.
 She currently serves as chairperson of the Indonesia Biodiversity Foundation (KEHATI), co-chair of the Partnership for Governance Reform in Indonesia, and an Earth Charter Commissioner.
 Before joining the Indonesian government, she pursued a long career in civil society and led the Indonesian Consumer Foundation (YLKI), founded and led both the Indonesia Forum for the Environment (WALHI) and Friends of the Environment Fund (DML), among others.
 At the global level she has been elected president of Consumers International (1991-1997), member of the Commission on Developing Countries and Global Changes (1990-1992), and member of the Advisory Committee on Industry and Sustainable Development of the Brundlandt Commission (1985-1986).